Nuckerr/KitPvPPlus-docs/articles/configs.md

 | ~~Strikethrough~~ | &m |

 ---
-This documentation was set up and written by [realdeadbeef](https://github.com/realdeadbeef)
+Found a problem?
+This documentation is open source and can be found [here](https://github.com/Nuckerr/KitPvPPlus-docs).